 There are many good reasons to not go to every talk possible when attending conferences.
-However increasingly it became hip to boast with not going to talks at all – encouraging others to follow suit.
+However increasingly it became hip to boast about avoiding going to talks – encouraging others to follow suit.
 As a speaker, that rubs me the wrong way and I’ll try to explain why.

 This article started at PyCon US 2019, the biggest Python conference in the world with roughly 3,500 attendees.
-Over lunch on day one, I’ve noticed tweets encouraging people to not go to talks and instead do the infamous hallway track (= socializing in the hallways) or go to open spaces, and watch the videos later on YouTube.
+On the first day, I’ve noticed tweets encouraging people to not go to talks and instead do the infamous hallway track (= socializing in the hallways) or go to open spaces, and watch the talks on YouTube.
 Sometimes even claiming that it doesn’t make any sense to go to talks in the first place.

 I love open spaces.
 I love the hallway track.
 And as an introvert, I sometimes have to hide somewhere to recharge energy to be able to tolerate being surrounded by thousands of people.
 Taking care of your own needs always has to be the number one priority.